continuouspipe/dockerfiles/solr/4.10/README.md

 3. Once started and accepting connections, kill the `tee` process and clean up the temporary log file.
 4. Check (via curl) if the core named by the environment variable `$SOLR_CORE_NAME` is present already.
 5. If the core isn't present already, create it, again via curl.
+6. Force the backgrounded solr process into the foreground, so that the current bash shell does not exit and make the docker daemon think that the container has crashed.

 The core will use the `/usr/local/share/solr/$SOLR_CORE_NAME/` directory, and you should place the desired configuration in `/usr/local/share/solr/$SOLR_CORE_NAME/conf/`.